Syntactic Structures

-Syntactic Structures is an influential work in linguistics by American linguist Noam Chomsky, originally published in 1957.
-It is an elaboration of his teacher Zellig Harris's model of transformational generative grammar.
-A short monograph of about a hundred pages, Chomsky's presentation is recognized as one of the most significant studies of the 20th century.
-It contains the now-famous sentence "Colorless green ideas sleep furiously", which Chomsky offered as an example of a grammatically correct sentence that has no discernible meaning.
-Thus, Chomsky argued for the independence of syntax (the study of sentence structures) from semantics (the study of meaning).
+Syntactic Structures is a seminal work in linguistics by American linguist Noam Chomsky, originally published in 1957.
+A short monograph of about a hundred pages, it is recognized as one of the most significant and influential linguistic studies of the 20th century.
+It contains the now-famous sentence "Colorless green ideas sleep furiously", which Chomsky offered as an example of a grammatically correct sentence that has no discernible meaning, thus arguing for the independence of syntax (the study of sentence structures) from semantics (the study of meaning).